frnmst/the-flux-of-thought/README.md

 - No Javascript is used.
 See [The JavaScript Trap](https://www.gnu.org/philosophy/javascript-trap.html).
 - No local fonts are served.
-- No remote fonts are included.
+- No remote fonts are included (called).
 - Boxes with outer shades are clickable links.
 - Boxes with inner shades are NOT clickable links.
 - Any box without shades, inner or outer, is the navbar.

 ## Version

-0.0.4
+0.0.5

 See all
 [the-flux-of-thought releases](https://github.com/frnmst/the-flux-of-thought/releases).